 Health reasons still come in strong, however, with Vegan diets being found to promote weight loss, reduce the risk of heart disease by lowering cholesterol levels, lowering the chances of getting certain types of cancer and helps manage diabetes by lowering A1C levels.

 Veganism: A Spas Trend on the Rise

 But whichever side of the fence you sit, if you’re looking to develop a spa offering, a shift towards the vegan market is a sensible choice and takes little effort.
-Spas already hold a strong focus on the wellbeing of their guests, so they have a perfect opportunity to adapt and modify their offering to attract the vegan guest.
+Spas already hold a strong focus on the well-being of their guests, so they have a perfect opportunity to adapt and modify their offering to attract vegan guests.
 What is better still is that many of these changes will have no negative impact on non-vegan customers either.

 Vegan spas give guests who are both vegan and not vegan to embrace an opportunity to enjoy a spa pampering session guilt-free.
 Many simply opt for veganism on a casual basis, rather than as a permanent lifestyle choice and a vegan spa package can kickstart a temporary – or even a permanent – change in lifestyle.